cdsittampalam/documentation/docs/Security & Cryptography.md

 ### BLS Encryption Method

 BLS uses elliptic curve cryptography combined with bi-linear mapping to calculate public keys, private keys, and signatures.
-Bi-linear mapping features algebra.
+Bi-linear mapping features algebra to find equivalent expressions.
 Through its mathematics, BLS allows the creation of shorter signatures for more efficient signing.

 :::info
 Cryptography in Qredo is built from the [Apache Milagro project](https://milagro.apache.org/users.html).
 More information is also available from Qredo's Yellow Paper on the main Qredo website.